jupp0r/prometheus-cpp/README.md

 This library aims to enable
 [Metrics-Driven Development](https://sookocheff.com/post/mdd/mdd/) for
-C++ serivices.
+C++ services.
 It implements the
 [Prometheus Data Model](https://prometheus.io/docs/concepts/data_model/),
 a powerful abstraction on which to collect and expose metrics.
-We offer the possibility for metrics to collected by Prometheus, but other push/pull collections can be added as plugins.
+We offer the possibility for metrics to be collected by Prometheus, but other push/pull collections can be added as plugins.

 ## Usage